okta/okta.github.io/_source/_posts/2018-11-29-build-test-react-native-typescript-oauth2.md

 {% img blog/react-native-testing/console-test.png alt:"Output from running npm test" width:"590" %}{: .center-image }

 In these tests, you are just checking whether certain components render correctly.
-Ideally, you’d want to check that authentication works using something like the [Detox end-to-end testing framework](https://github.com/wix/Detox).
+Ideally, you'd want to check that authentication works using something like the [Detox end-to-end testing framework](https://github.com/wix/Detox).
 However, there is currently [an issue with the latest Android](https://github.com/wix/detox/issues/608).
 Hopefully, this will be fixed soon.

 ## React Native + TypeScript = Win!

 Congrats!
-You’ve created a React Native app with TypeScript from scratch, with authentication and authorization (through Okta), and automated tests!
+You've created a React Native app with TypeScript from scratch, with authentication and authorization (through Okta), and automated tests!

 You can find the source code for this tutorial at <https://github.com/oktadeveloper/okta-react-native-typescript-example>.

-If you’re interested to know more about TypeScript, React Native or secure user management with Okta, check out the following resources:
+If you're interested to know more about TypeScript, React Native or secure user management with Okta, check out the following resources:

 * [Use TypeScript to Build a Node API with Express](/blog/2018/11/15/node-express-typescript)
 * [Build a Secure Notes App with Kotlin, Typescript, and Okta](/blog/2017/09/19/build-a-secure-notes-application-with-kotlin-typescript-and-okta)